Explanation of DOT data formats: see Database description.

 DOT software: see Software.

 DOT data are public.
 You are welcome to use DOT data for detailed analysis without restriction.
-We appreciate acknowledgement to "Dutch Open Telescope" (short), "Dutch Open Telescope of Utrecht University" (medium), or "Dutch Open Telescope, operated by Utrecht University at the Spanish Observatorio del Roque de los Muchachos of the Instituto de Astrofísica de Canarias" (long).
+We appreciate acknowledgement to "Dutch Open Telescope" (short) or "Dutch Open Telescope at the Spanish Observatorio del Roque de los Muchachos of the Instituto de Astrofísica de Canarias" (long).
 We also welcome research collaborations using DOT data, in particular contributions to the "DOT tomography of the solar atmosphere" article series.
 P. Sütterlin is the principal candidate for DOT co-authorship for all data taken before 2008.
 During the autumn of 2008 Santiago Vargas Dominguez was the DOT observer, during the summer and autumn of 2009 Vyacheslav Olshevsky.

 DOT database search engine: a user interface to select specific DOT data, setting the time(s) of observation, type of object, wavelength(s), viewing angle(s), Fried parameter (seeing quality), etc. It returns lists of data sets that fit the criteria, with data sequence information including small thumbnail images and a link to the pertinent data, similarly to the chronological index which it replaces.